rhyven/ericlight.com/content/Food/seltzer.md

 * I ran out of yeast nutrient so only 23g this time
 * Overshot water, but had lots more fruit than normal so this is a 24l batch
-* Experimenting - decided to attempt invert sugar instead of dextrose!
-2kg table sugar + 4g citric acid; boil for 20mins.
+* Decided to attempt invert sugar instead of dextrose!
+2kg table sugar + 4g citric acid; boil for 20mins
 * The Kveik Voss + Mangrove Jack's Seltzer yeast is doing the job very nicely
 * Initial flavour suggests this might be a goodie.
+* Final flavour - meh.
+2/5, I wouldn't brew this again.
+The citric acid seemed to be a good call though.

 ### Brew #8, 2022-01-16 - 2022-01-21: Blueberry and Mandarin Seltzer